danceWEB Scholarship

 - free participation in the ImPulsTanz workshops

-- free admission to all performances of ImPulsTanz
+- free admission to all productions of ImPulsTanz

-- free accommodation in Vienna for the entire duration of the program (5 weeks)
+- free accommodation in Vienna for the entire duration of the programme (5 weeks)

 - artistic accompaniment by the artistic mentors